Tim Bakker

 I was teaching assistant for the Master AI Reinforcement Learning 2019 and 2020 course at the University of Amsterdam.
 This involved leading lab and theoretical homework sessions, as well as supervising group projects.
 Additionally, I taught a substitute lecture on Deep Q-Learning.

-Leren 2019, 2021 (Introduction Machine Learning)
+Leren (Introduction to Machine Learning) 2019, 2021

 I was teaching assistant for the Bachelor AI Leren 2019 and 2021 course at the University of Amsterdam.
 This involved leading theoretical homework sessions, and assisting students in their lab work.